 - 2 eggs

 - 6 sheets 200g fish cake, cut into small triangles

 - 200 g kimchi optional, chiopped

-- 1 tbsp gochugaru use more or less depending on how spicy you want it to be
+- 1 tablespoon gochugaru use more or less depending on how spicy you want it to be

 - 3 stalks of scallions